New to Telerik Document ProcessingStart a free 30-day trial

 ChainGets or sets the chain used to validate the certificate that signed the digital signature.
 Of type X509Chain.

-ChainStatusFlagsGets or sets the chain status flags that describe the used signature certificate as invalid.
+ChainStatusFlagsGets or sets the chain status flags that describe the used signature certificate as not valid.
 Of type X509ChainStatusFlags.

-The validation requires that the stream, from which the document is imported, to be opened.
-The validation is performed for the current field and against the state of the document at the moment of importing.
+The validation requires that the stream from which the document is imported remains open.
+The validation runs for the current field and checks against the state of the document at the moment of import.

 PdfProcessing Validate Digital Signature Demo